-The Art of the Science Behind qChange Series: Helping Organizations Create a Culture of Gratitude
+The Art of the Science Behind qChange Series: Gratitude P1

 Because there’s so much great science around the importance of gratitude, and because it is such an important part of our qChange solution, and to us as an organization, our next few weekly posts in this Art/Science Series will focus on gratitude.